 - You may not need “own occupation” protection.
 If you become disabled and unable to practice radiology, then it is likely your disability will not allow you to able to work in another occupation.
 Therefore, you may not need to pay for the gold standard “own occupation” definition of disability.

-- Your employer provided disability insurance is likely inadequate for your needs.
+- Your employer-provided disability insurance is likely inadequate for your needs.
 Most employer provided plans pay a specified percentage of covered earnings up to a cap $15,000/month.
-Radiologists are a higher earning medical specialty, if some radiologists earning in excess of $400,000 per year.
+Radiologists are a higher-earning medical specialty, if some radiologists earn in excess of $400,000 per year.
 With employer paid disability insurance of 60% to a maximum of $15,000/month, a radiologist earning $400,000 per year is significantly underinsured.
 Also keep in mind that generally employer paid plans are taxable as income, so that $15,000/month will be cut roughly in half, creating an even larger insurance gap.